22i/Minetest-mod-ideas/README.md

-# Minetest-mod-ideas
 Post your ideas under issues and if some idea was already implemented give a link.

-some of the ideas are from here https://www.reddit.com/r/minecraftsuggestions/new/

-QUALITY OF LIFE IMPROVMENTS:
+# QUALITY OF LIFE IMPROVMENTS:

 -When you create new world its name is randomly generated unless changed in settings